techidaily/site-win11-tips/source/_posts/guide-to-tweaking-win11-connectivity-options.md

 If you prefer using it, follow these steps:

 1. To get started, create a desktop shortcut.
-If you don't know how, check out[how to create a Windows desktop shortcut](https://www.makeuseof.com/tag/create-program-shortcuts-windows-easy-way/) .
+If you don't know how, check out [how to create a Windows desktop shortcut](https://www.makeuseof.com/tag/create-program-shortcuts-windows-easy-way/) .
 2. Right-click on the shortcut icon and select**Properties** .
 3. In the Shortcut field, type any**letter** or**number** that you want to use.
 ![Open Internet Options Using Shortcut key](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/12/open-internet-options-using-shortcut-key.jpg)